cardinaltroy/rc2-engine/README.md

 ## Simple start

-All what you need its create Canvas component:
+All what you need its copy folder "Engine" to your project and create Canvas component:

 ```js
 import './Canvas.css';